Witness: Man Killed by CV Casino Security Guards Was Held Down Like George Floyd

 The suspect was already unconscious before an ambulance and police arrived, and employees were trying to revive him, although no one performed CPR until paramedics initiated live-saving procedures.
 The man was pronounced dead at a nearby hospital.

-Chula Vista Police Department Capt.
+Chula Vista Police Department Lt.
 Dan Peak described the incident as a “physical altercation” between the man and security guards.

 Several news stories in other media outlets have reported that the man having stopped breathing after a “fight” with security guards.
 None of those stories mentioned that the security guards remained on top of the victim for several minutes before he passed out.

 The witness says the incident was reminiscent of the killing of George Floyd by Minneapolis police officers in May 2020 which led to protests and calls for police reforms.

 The case is also similar to the death of Angel Zapata Hernandez who died at the hands of San Diego transit security guards in downtown in October 2019.
 In both of those cases, the victims died after being restrained face down with others on top of them.

 But in both the Floyd and Hernandez cases, the first police reports described the victims as having experienced medical emergencies while being arrested, and it wasn’t until later that videos proved that the men were killed by excessive force having been applied to their backs which limited their breathing.